grztus/transit_warning/README.md

 xtd_tst = 20  # Cross-track distance threshold

-Running the Script
+# Running the Script
 To run the script, execute it with Python:

 python transit_warning_v5.py (or python3 transit_warning_v5.py)

 Notes
 Ensure that your system has access to the ADS-B and MLAT data streams.
-The script is designed to connect to local ports (30003 for ADS-B and 30106 for MLAT).
+The script is designed to connect to local ports (30003 for ADS-B and 30106 for MLAT).</br>
 The script clears the terminal screen periodically to display updated tracking information.
-If running on a system without a terminal, you might need to adjust or remove the clear_screen function calls.
+If running on a system without a terminal, you might need to adjust or remove the clear_screen function calls.</br>
-By following these instructions and configurations, you should be able to track aircraft and predict potential transits effectively.
+By following these instructions and configurations, you should be able to track aircraft and predict potential transits effectively.</br>

-This script is also running on Anroid (tested with Pydroid3) - but to make this happen you need to comment the line with clear_screen() function (line 396 in v5 script).
+This script is also running on Anroid (tested with Pydroid3 on Samsung S23) - but to make this happen you need to comment the line (add "#") with clear_screen() function (line 396 in v5 script).

 Grzegorz Tuszynski